Dookie campus is an agricultural facility set on the tranquil rolling hills between Shepparton and Benalla in Victoria, Australia.

 Dookie Bushland Reserve

 Dookie Bushland Reserve provides an excellent location for education programs and research, facilitating insights into natural resource management issues including fuel reduction, flora and fauna, conservation, restoration, and pest, animal and plant management.
-It is also a central collection point for the Goulburn Broken Indigenous Seedbank, also located on campus.

 The Dookie Bushland Reserve is the largest of its kind on an Australian university campus.
 The reserve is a nationally significant area of 270 ha, comprised of mainly white box and grey box grassy woodland.
 Such vegetation types are rare in South Eastern Australia, particularly of this size and quality.
 While they were once very common across the Riverine Plains of Northern Victoria and Southern New South Wales, more than 98% of the original distribution has been cleared or modified for agriculture.